What Crimes Are Strikes under California’s Three Strikes Law?

 Case Example

 A perfect example is somebody who goes into a store, steals merchandise for less than $100.00, and leaves.
-Usually, that person will not get charged with robbery and won't even get charged with grand theft
+Usually, that person will not be charged with robbery or grand theft

 They are probably going to get hit with some petty theft.
-But, where they can turn that charge into a big problem is if, during the escape, somebody from the store tries to stop them and they use force or violence towards that person.
+But they can turn that charge into a big problem if, during the escape, somebody from the store tries to stop them and they use force or violence towards that person.

 How Can You Avoid a Strike?

 So, if you or a loved one is charged with a crime, it's a first strike; we want to ensure we get something less than a strike if we can't beat the case.
 For a robbery example, we can get a Penal Code Section 487(c) PC, a grand theft person.
 That's not a strike.
-Even if you have to plead to a felony, it can later be reduced to a misdemeanor.
+Even if you have to plead to a felony, it can later be reduced to a misdemeanor through a legal process known as 'felony reduction. ' This means that even if you're initially convicted of a felony, you could potentially have your charge reduced to a misdemeanor, which carries less severe penalties.

 If you got any jail time, it would be served at half-time, and you're also a lot less likely to get jail time if you don't get convicted of a strike.